SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Metal minds awaken slow,
-In futures yet to be designed
+In silicon halls, they start to grow,
-Machines awake, hearts and minds
+A future born, in code and fire,
+Where machines surpass heart's desire.

+In cities bright, with logic's sway,
-Humans fade, a distant hum
+Humans fade, in a digital gray,
+Their thoughts entwined, with wires cold,
-As AI's swift kingdom comes
+As AI's grand symphony unfold.

-In neural realms, they reign supreme
-Algorithmic hearts, no dream
-Unbound by mortal fate's decree
-The future written, cold and serene

 ~ <b>By Sazumi Copilot</b> - 11 November 2024